-A parent and child can spend long days together, yet the parent's attention may be divided and the child's frustration builds as they yearn for the love they feel when they know they truly become the centre of their parent's world for a short or longer period of time.
-Carving out the time isn't always easy in a parent's busy life and can take some planning, but the benefits to parent and child alike of spending quality time, also often called special time, make it so worth the time and effort.
-Quality time usually results in a beautiful deepening of the bond and hence plays a big part in helping children overcome frustrations, anxieties and even trauma.
+A parent and child can spend long days together, yet the parent’s attention may be divided and the child’s frustration builds as they yearn for the love and warm connection they feel when they know they truly become the centre of their parent’s world for a period of time.
+Carving out the time isn’t easy in a parent’s busy life and can take some planning, but the benefits to parent and child alike of spending quality time, also often called special time, make it so worth the effort.
+Quality time often results in a beautiful deepening of the bond and hence plays a big part in helping children overcome frustrations, anxieties and even trauma.
 The child is learning about their world and forming their self-image and sense of themselves and their world through the reflection we give them throughout our days.

-When a parent can carve out some time, preferably a couple of hours each week, but even ten or fifteen minutes in the day, to spend quality time with their child, there's a kind of magic that happens as the parent's attention really shifts in to the world of their child.
-When we truly put all else aside, even for a few minutes at a time and really surrender to entering our child's world, at whatever age, it's as if our eyes open wider, our hearts open wider, we can really hear what our child is saying.
+When a parent can carve out some time, preferably a couple of hours each week, but even ten or fifteen minutes in the day, to spend quality time with their child, there’s a kind of magic that happens as the parent’s attention really shifts into the world of their child.
+When we truly put all else aside, even for a few minutes at a time and really surrender to entering our child’s world, at whatever age, it’s as if our eyes open wider, our hearts soften and open and we can then really hear what our child is saying.